 The change of shrimp size in the population and changes in selectivity will cause not only changes in the landings recorded as change in the amounts of each commercial categories, but may also change size within categories over time.
-A simple analysis of variance (Medley 2013) estimating the average count data dependent on the Year term as a factor suggested that Year has a significant effect on within-category size (Table 2).
+A simple analysis of variance (Medley 2013) estimating the average count data dependent on the Year term as a factor suggested that Year has a significant effect on within-category size (Table 1).
 This would indicate that average count data should be included in some form in the stock assessment model.

-Table 2 Analysis of variance for average counts in commercial category for a standard log-linear model (Medley 2013).
+Table 1 Analysis of variance for average counts in commercial category for a standard log-linear model (Medley 2013).

+Residual

+degrees Degrees

+of Residual of

-degrees of freedom Residual Deviance Degrees of freedom Deviance Pr(>Chi) AvgCount ~ Category 105404 99057335 $AvgCount \sim Category + Year$ 105394 97897240 10 1160095 < 2.2e-16 AvgCount ~ Category Year 105312 90699966 82 7197274 < 2.2e-16
+freedom Deviance freedom Deviance Pr(>Chi)

+AvgCount ~ Category 105404 99057335

+AvgCount ~ Category + Year 105394 97897240 10 1160095 < 2.2e-16

+AvgCount ~ Category Year 105312 90699966 82 7197274 < 2.2e-16